forjukka/breezyconf-infra/README.md

 # AWS Infrastructure for BreezyConf presentation

-The purpose of this repo is to provision VPC and kubectl oAmazon EKS cluster that can be used for application deployments.
+The purpose of this repo is to provision VPC and Amazon EKS cluster that can be used for application deployment.
-The reason for having this core infrastructure in a separate repo is to decouple it from apps that typically see more rapid changes.
-This model also supports a separate DevOps team that manages EKS clusters.
+The reason for having this infrastructure in a separate repo is to decouple it from apps that typically see more rapid changes.
+Quite often there's also a separate DevOps team that manages infra and EKS clusters.

 ## About AWS CDK

-CDK is a popular infrastructure-as-code tool that allows you to define AWS infrastructure with your favorite programming language - like python here.
-A CDK project consists of an App with one or more Stacks.
+CDK is a popular infrastructure-as-code tool that allows you to define AWS infrastructure with your favorite programming language.
+We use python here.
+A CDK project consists of an App with one or more Stacks under it.
-In this project we have three separate stacks for separation of concerns.
+In this project we have four separate stacks for separation of concerns (we don't want to put all eggs in the same basket).

 ## How to deploy